1 tsp salt, plus more to taste

 - Add the remaining spices and cook, stirring, for, 1-2 minutes.

 - Add the vinegar to the pan and scrape up any sticky bits from the bottom, then stir in the stock and bring to the boil.
-Add the browned beef, then cover the casserole dish and place in the oven to cook for one and a half hours until beef is tender.
+Add the browned beef, then cover the casserole dish and place in the oven to cook for 1½ hours until the beef is tender.

 - Taste and add more salt and pepper if necessary.
 Stir in the sugar and some extra garam masala, if desired.

-- Serve with raita or plain natural yoghurt.
+- Serve with rice and some raita or plain natural yoghurt.

 Per serving: 661kcals, 30.4g fat (17.8g saturated), 15.4g carbs, 4.7g sugars, 78.6g protein, 3.7g fibre, 0.856g sodium